-We continue to depatch on Tuesdays and Thursdays
+We continue to despatch on Tuesdays and Thursdays

 Dung Beetle continue to produce high quality books and early learning tools covering a range of sensitive or difficult topics.
 Their key goal is simple: To embed core literacy and numeracy skills into the child's first knowledge of evil and death.